The BKM-68x is an RGB / Component video input card for the A-Series BVM's. It is the only option

 the service manual for the 68x:

-alternative input options.
-I hope to soon have a follow-up video with more information.
+sync issue actually is.
+I hope to soon have a follow-up video with more information, as I still need to

 Many A-Series BVM owners are searching for alternative ways to get a 240p RGB signal into the